 A decade of Total Customer Focus programs taught us about the typical mistakes of customer service.
 One is assuming information symmetry: thinking that if something is obvious to the specialist, so it is to the client.
 Not so: few hospital patients have medical degrees.
 Mapping what experts call ‘knowledge gap’ and sharing what escapes the customer is a powerful way to add unexpected value.
 Agencies that attach travel tips to flight tickets know this, as do pharmaceutical firms that invite customers to online knowledge bases.
 Collecting, organizing and publishing such information doubtlessly requires time and money, but the rewards are considerable.
 You reading this blog might be one example.

-If you want to explore how to surprise your customers and be remembered for life, join our upcoming webinar: “The Service Revenue Secret: “Wow” your customers!” and discover the framework that will help you build systematic proactivity in your practice or organization.
+If you want to explore how to surprise your customers and be remembered for life, view the infographic on “The Service Revenue Secret: “Wow” your customers!” and discover the framework that will help you build systematic proactivity in your practice or organization.